 If you’ve ever been to London’s Chinatown and seen a massive queue forming, it’s more than likely for Bubble Wrap.
 They come in those well-known red cones for easy eating and look pretty impressive for the old ‘gram.
 Get yours and fill it with all sorts like chunks of Cadbury chocolate, Oreos, gelato and if you’re trying to be slightly more healthy, some fresh chopped fruit and additional sauce.

-24 Wardour Street, near Leicester Square station, W1D 6QJ.
+24 Wardour Street, W1D 6QJ.
+Nearest station is Leicester Square.

 14. Good Friend